Drolla/WavePlus_Bridge/README.md

 # Wave Plus Bridge Configuration

 The Wave Plus Bridge can be configured via command line arguments, via a YAML configuration file or via a combination of both of them.
 The command line arguments have precedence over the YAML configuration file, which has been used in an example below to override the log file definition.
-Advanced configurations, e.g. mail alerts, can only be performed via the YAML file and not via command line arguments.
+Advanced configurations, e.g. email alerts, can only be performed via the YAML file and not via command line arguments.

 ## Command Line Configuration